Jason Potteiger

 The predicted score surfaces both populations because it reads what the customer chose to write about, not what the customer chose to conclude.

-The gap is the measurement.
+The gap is what’s actionable.

 When the predicted score drifts below the self-reported score across a cohort, customers are writing about more friction while still forgiving it.
 That gap closes one of two ways.
 Either operations improve and the text catches up to the verdict, or satisfaction erodes and the verdict catches up to the text.
 The aggregate CSAT dashboard will tell you only after the second thing has happened.
 The gap tells you while you can still pick.